stefvanson/doxypypyplantuml/README.md

 So far so good.

-**Unfortunately, doxypypy performs some transformations when it sees things like colons and indentation; these are typically used in docstrings for documenting for example function arguments.
-This can become problematic when you are inlining PlantUML diagram code.**
+**Unfortunately, doxypypy performs some transformations when it sees things like colons (it thinks it's an argument?); these are typically used in docstrings for documenting for example function arguments.
+This can become problematic when you are inlining PlantUML diagram code.** For an example refer to "Bug Example" below.

 One way to fix this is to fix it in doxypypy.
 Unfortunately the code is really hard to understand and unmaintained.